Engee documentation

 bit_mask: 85

-The next blocks we will consider are the 16-FSK modulation and automatic gain control (AGC).
+The next blocks that we will consider are a bundle of 16—FSK modulation and automatic gain control (AGC).

 image.png

 FSK is a modulation method in which digital data (bits) are transmitted by changing the frequency of the carrier signal.
-Each bit value (0 or 1) or group of bits corresponds to a specific frequency.
-16-FSK is an extension of FSK that uses 16 different frequencies to transmit 4 bits of data simultaneously.
-Table of bit and number correspondence for 16-FSK:
+Each bit value (0 or 1) or group of bits corresponds to a certain frequency.
+16-FSK is an extension of FSK, which uses 16 different frequencies to transmit 4 bits of data simultaneously.

 Bit combination Number